 Isn’t it so annoying when restaurants don’t eagerly hop on the vegan bandwagon?
 Yes.
 But I’ll tell you what’s even more annoying: when they are hopping on it in other countries but not in the U.S.!
 Why?
 What gives?
 Are we not vegan enough for them?
 Did we offend them with our desire to have a healthy, sustainable, and ethical lifestyle?
 What is it?

-Burger King Germany, in partnership with Dutch brand The Vegetarian Butcher, opened its first all-vegan location in Cologne, Germany, serving everything from vegan Whoppers with Hellmann’s vegan mayonnaise to nondairy ice cream from Ben & Jerry’s.
-While the location is only fully vegan until June 11, the chain is serving other animal-friendly options at all of its locations across the country.
-Its vegan chicken nuggets are soy-based bits of golden goodness with a crunchy cornflake coating, served with ketchup, barbecue sauce, or sweet-and-sour sauce.
-The Vegetarian Butcher also makes Burger King Germany’s Rebel Whopper patty, which can be ordered vegan at other locations by omitting the mayonnaise.
+Burger King offers several vegan options at various locations worldwide, including on menus in South Africa, where it serves the Plant-Based Whopper, Vegan Royale (a vegan chicken sandwich), and Vegan Nuggets.
+Burger King Germany, in partnership with Dutch brand The Vegetarian Butcher, even opened a temporary all-vegan location in Cologne, Germany, which served everything from vegan Whoppers with Hellmann’s vegan mayonnaise to Ben & Jerry’s nondairy ice cream.
+The chain serves other animal-friendly options, including vegan chicken nuggets, at all of its locations across the country.
 We think that Burger King should offer these options stateside, especially since vegan chicken is gaining popularity in the fast-food market following KFC’s Beyond Chicken test.
 Your move, Burger King.

 In the U.S., this coffee and doughnut chain offers some great vegan options, including a Beyond Meat breakfast sandwich and oat milk lattes.
 While we’re still anxiously awaiting vegan doughnut options here, we’re happy to see that Dunkin’ is debuting a huge vegan menu at its stores in Belgium and the Netherlands.
 An impressive menu of over 40 vegan doughnuts is making its way to these locations in Europe, with fun flavors like Strawberry & Crème, Chocolate Chip, and Confetti.
 We can’t wait until some of these flavors make their way across the Atlantic.
 Until then, you can enjoy Dunkin’s other vegan options and grab a vegan doughnut at other shops across the country.